renatomond/JUGADORES.ESTRELLA/README.md

-# Entra a códigos-MUNDIALITO para añadir tus códigos
+# Entra a JUGADORES.ESTRELLA para añadir tus códigos